ChuanyuXue/tsnkit/doc/source/dataprep.md

 ### Input:

-Follwing are the stream set and network descrption files as algorithm input.
+Following are the stream set and network description files as algorithm input.

 **Stream set format:**